How do I deploy EventBridge Pipes with Amazon MSK?

 ]

-• Use AWS provided metrics through the Amazon CloudWatch Metrics console in your respective Region for the pipe to isolate activation, invocation, or even throttling-related issues.
+Use Amazon CloudWatch metrics through the CloudWatch console in your respective Region for the pipe to isolate activation, invocation, or throttling-related issues.

-• When you invoke a pipe, you might get two main types of errors: pipe internal errors and customer invocation errors.
+When you invoke a pipe, two main types of errors can occur: pipe internal errors or customer invocation errors.

 Related information